How to Build a Landing Page

 Test Your Landing Page Designs

 Consider every idea you have to build your landing page as a hypothesis.
-You have limited knowledge at the beginning and no idea how your design is going to perform once it goes live.
+You have limited knowledge at the beginning and no idea how your design will perform once it goes live.

-The key to building a successful landing page comes down to testing and optimizing until you find the right variations to boost traffic, conversions, and sales.
+The key to building a successful landing page is testing and optimizing until you find the proper variations to boost traffic, conversions, and sales.

-In a study by Conversion XL, it took 6 rounds of tests before they found a variation that performed 79.3% better than all others.
-In their variations, they modified the following:
+A Conversion XL study took six tests before finding a variation that performed 79.3% better than all others.
+In their interpretations, they modified the following:

 - Headline focused on the benefits or identifying pain points and needs;